 With program approval, and in accordance with dates specified in the program's academic calendar, students may change their courses without incurring the grade of "W" (Withdrawal), which is typically before the start of the semester or session.
-After that date, students may add courses only by permission of the instructor and program director.
+After that date, students may add courses only by permission of the instructor and advisor/program director.
 Students wishing to add or drop a class should contact their department to discuss the academic and financial implications and complete the necessary procedures.

 After the appropriate approvals are obtained, students should complete the online Course Withdrawal form from the My.Fordham portal for approval.
 Please note that dropping a course may affect federal loan eligibility, and part of received loan monies may have to be returned if the cost of attendance is reduced.
 Please consult with the Office of Student Financial Services for information on how changing your credit load may impact your financial aid package.